getsling/LastFm/README.md

 ## Installation
 You can install LastFm with [CocoaPods](http://cocoapods.org).
-Just add the following line to your Podfile, and run `pod install`;
+Just add the following line to your Podfile, and run `pod install`:

     pod 'LastFm'